Building Community to End Poverty.

 Allies are financially stable volunteers from the community who become intentional friends with struggling individuals and families by providing encouragement, acceptance, support, life experience, and social networks.
 Once trained and matched, Allies and Circle Leaders meet regularly to work on goals, address problems, and celebrate accomplishments.
 The influence of a friend can mean a lifetime of success for individuals stuck in the cycle of poverty.
 These relationships provide the Circle Leader an important sense of belonging and a foundation for success that lasts a lifetime.
 They provide the Circle Ally an up-close understanding of poverty that upends stereotypes and motivates systemic change.

 Meals are provided at no cost to everyone attending weekly meetings.
 Provide or fund one meal, or join our Meals and Hospitality Team to secure, coordinate, prepare, serve, or fund weekly meals for 55 persons.

 Children/Youth Programming and Childcare are provided weekly at no cost to all Circle Leaders and Allies.
 Circles’ children and youth curriculum uses a developmental approach and is designed to interrupt the poverty cycle for future generations.
 Children/Youth volunteers are required to pass a background check.

-Resource Teams are the volunteer engines that power the Circles program.
+Resource Teams are the volunteer engines that power the Circles GR program.
 Guided and supported by Staff, Resource Team members help maintain and drive the process.
 Small, flexible, and responsive, each Team consists of 3-4 members.
 Monthly time commitment can vary between 3–10 hours/month depending on team and current project.
 Resource Teams will be re-forming in 2021, focusing on Meals and Hospitality, Children and Youth, Big View (systemic change), and Community Resources.